KEHANG/SCAN/README.md

 By default, the working environment setting is `/data/SCAN/` in `main.py` `--root_dir`.
 This is directory suppose to contain the dataset in `root_dir/dataset/`, and is where checkpoint files and output files will be saved.
-The original beta-VAE models are still supported, and examples of result reproducing commands can be found in `scripts/original-beta_VAE/`
+The original β-VAE models are still supported, and examples of result reproducing commands can be found in `scripts/original-beta_VAE/`
-To view the original beta-VAE model, you can also refer to the parent repo [Github Repo][]

 ### Selected Results